Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - to recompile the source code c-compiler is needed, e.g. gcc

 # Running the program
-to start the GUI, type in the terminal:
+To start the GUI, type in the terminal:
-python CaPP_1.0.py
+        >> python CaPP_1.0.py
 the GUI is self-explaining

 # Different platforms
-executable are made for MacOS and Windows
+Executables are made for MacOS and Windows
 Users of other OS should:
-1) compile Mainfunction.c with the output "capp", e.g.
+1) compile Mainfunction.c and call the executable "capp"
-        gcc Mainfunction.c -o capp
+        >> gcc Mainfunction.c -o capp
 2) place the executable, capp, in the same folder as CaPP.py
+3) Run CaPP
-3) re-run CaPP: python CaPP.py
+        >> python CaPP.py